awslabs/LISA/lib/docs/config/projects.md

 **Error Responses:**

-- `404 Not Found`: Session or project does not exist or belongs to another user
+- `404 Not Found`: Session or Project does not exist or belongs to another user
 - `409 Conflict`: Project is being deleted